Kogoro Akechi: In popular culture

 Both Akechi and the Black Lizard are referenced in the Sakura Wars series of video games and anime.
 One of the musicals performed by the Teikoku Kagekidan is Benitokage ("Crimson Lizard") and features the title character, a criminal femme fatale, along with a handsome young detective named Akechi Kojiro.
 The manga and anime Nijū Mensō no Musume, or the Daughter of Twenty Faces, focuses heavily on Akechi's arch-rival.
 Akechi himself is featured as well, but as a much more minor character.
 Akechi is also referenced in the character of Police Superintendent Akechi Kengo in Kindaichi Case Files, a popular detective manga series.
 In the media franchise, Tantei Opera Milky Holmes, Akechi is represented by a girl police detective named Kokoro Akechi.

-In 2015, a new Anime series entitled Rampo Kitan: Game of Laplace has been created, based on the Mystery novels of Edogawa Ranpo, and in commemoration of the 50th anniversary of his death.
-The story follows Kobayashi (a reference to the leader of the Boy Detectives) who becomes assistant to eccentric 17 year old Akechi.
-In this Anime Twenty Faces also makes an appearance as a vigilante serial killer.
+In 2015, a new anime series entitled Rampo Kitan: Game of Laplace was created, based on the mystery novels of Edogawa Ranpo, and in commemoration of the 50th anniversary of his death.
+The story follows Kobayashi (a reference to the leader of the Boy Detectives) who becomes assistant to eccentric 17-year-old Akechi.
+In this anime, Twenty Faces also makes an appearance as a vigilante serial killer.

-In October 2016, an Anime titled, Trickster: From Edogawa Ranpo's "The Boy Detectives Club" was made, based on the stories of the 'Boy's Detective Club'.
-The plot follows Kogorou Akechi who meets mysterious Yoshio Kobayashi.
-Kobayashi, who has an undying body because of an "unidentified fog," wishes his own death, but together they both make their way after a mysterious criminal, nicknamed the "Fiend with Twenty Faces".
-The Anime takes place in the future period of the 2030s.
+In October 2016, an anime titled Trickster: From Edogawa Ranpo's "The Boy Detectives Club" was made, based on the stories of the Boy's Detective Club.
+The plot follows Kogorou Akechi who meets the mysterious Yoshio Kobayashi.
+Kobayashi, who has an undying body because of an "unidentified fog," wishes for his own death, but together they both make their way after a mysterious criminal, nicknamed the "Fiend with Twenty Faces".
+The anime takes place in the future period of the 2030s.

 Goro Akechi, a character in the 2016 video game Persona 5, is a deliberate homage to this character, even down to the name.
 His early role in the game, as a celebrity detective who opposes the Phantom Thieves (especially their leader, whose Persona takes the name of the original Lupin), mirrors especially the original Akechi's role in Edogawa's works.
 Also of note his role in the overall story of the game, combined with the protagonist's ability to change Personas serves as an homage to the rivalry between Akechi and the Fiend with Twenty Faces.

-In 2013 and 2014 a pair of films were made pairing Akechi with another famous fictional Japanese detective Kosuke Kindaichi.
+In 2013 and 2014 a pair of films were made pairing Akechi with another famous fictional Japanese detective Seishi Yokomizo's Kosuke Kindaichi.
 Hideaki Itô was Akechi, whilst Tomohisa Yamashita played Kindaichi.